airbnb/javascript/README.md

       constructor() {
         super();

-        // TODO: total should be configurable by an options param this.total = 0;
+        // TODO: Luke - total should be configurable by an options param this.total = 0;
       }
     }